branscha/lib-scripty/docs/man-create-command-libraries.md

 Since the annotation parameters cannot refer to objects, the default value has to be represented by a String.
 This will only work if the type specification can convert String instances into the type.
 This restriction is the result of the annotation system.

 Type expressions are in fact Scripty expressions which enable us to write nested type definitions.
-Since it is impossible to implement the composite pattern using Java Annotations (due to inheritance limitations) it is not feasible to try to express the nested type system using annotations.

 * Any nullAllowed=true|false
 * Double